vinodkvijayan/HTML2PDFPRINT/README.md

 Anyone is free to copy, modify, publish, use, compile, sell, or distribute the original html2pdfprint code, either in source code form or as a compiled binary, for any purpose, commercial or non-commercial, and by any means.

+## Privacy Policy

+We respect users right to privacy and doesn’t collect, use, store, share or disclose any information about our users.

 <!-- CONTACT -->
 ## Contact